Gibson House and County Historical Collection

 The County is currently in the process of transitioning to the new operational model over the course of this Summer and early Fall.
 This transition includes construction work to increase ADA accessibility, repair the pergola on the side of the mansion, convert one of the barns into a multi-use classroom space, and renovate the administration building.
 No alterations are being made to the mansion building.
 Additionally, the transition includes a large review of the historical collection to assess preservation needs, improve documentation, and place items in appropriate storage and display conditions.
-YoloArts is anticipated to transition onsite in the fall and begin programming in late 2018 or early 2019.
+YoloArts is anticipated to transition onsite in the winter and begin programming in early 2019.
 Tours have been temporarily placed on hold until the transition is complete.
-The transition timeline and collection review plan are available here.

 See photos below of the transition as it progresses: